callmelazarus/leetcode-codewars-journey/README.md

 **Today I worked on:**
 1. combination sum - cont.
 2. Max length of a concat string with unique characters!
 Solved without help!!!

 Tried to restore gitlab remote connection

 **Reflection:**
 Continuing to grok combination sum
+It seems like I am able to push to both gitLab and github now.
+I will just add/commit a message.
+And do a `git push`. and then a `git push gitlab main` to push to both repo's.

 **Lesson:**
 I can figure these things out, but some of these things take time... and also noticing the little 'trick' that will get me there